 Central Whidbey Island Fire & Rescue’s mission was redefined to “partner with the community to reduce risk…”.

-Central Whidbey Island Fire & Rescue conducted officer development program and subsequently promoted three full-time Lieutenants to provide consistent shift supervision.
+Central Whidbey Island Fire & Rescue conducted an officer development program and subsequently promoted three full-time Lieutenants to provide consistent shift supervision.
 One of these lieutenants was assigned as the acting in capacity training and recruitment captain.

 The district refurbished its two 2000-gallon water tenders, replacing the tanks with 2500-gallon tanks and 750 gallon per minute pumps similar to Tender 51 and purchased a new type one (structural) engine.